smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

+• New Command:

-• New smo.GC.UDIMtoMaterial command to convert a Unique Material assignation to a set of Multiple Materials tag, for easy export of UDIM ready Meshes (created via Substance Painter for instance) to Unity Engine.
+  • smo.GC.UDIMtoMaterial to convert a Unique Material assignation to a set of Multiple Materials tag, for easy export of UDIM ready Meshes (created via Substance Painter for instance) to Unity Engine.

     • This command use this argument setup: smo.GC.UDIMtoMaterial {Material Name} {UDIM Start ID} {UDIM END ID}
     • Polygon and Edge (right click) Context Menu now have a Chamfer by User Value command for custom size.